dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Deployment Step-by-Step.md

 ### Task 3: Run notebook - 02 Deploy Summarizer Web Service

 1. Within the `notebooks` folder, select the notebook called **02 Deploy Summarizer Web Service.ipynb**.
 This opens the notebook so you can read and execute the code it contains.
+2. Under `Variables initialization` cell, modify the variable `akscomputename` to the one created in the **Setup Guide** in the form of aksSUFFIX

-2. Read the instructions at the top of the notebook, and execute the cells as instructed.
+3. Read the instructions at the top of the notebook, and execute the cells as instructed.

-3. Make sure you copy the scoring URI from the output of the last cell of this notebook.
+4. Make sure you copy the scoring URI from the output of the last cell of this notebook.
 The scoring URI value is needed in the final notebook of this hands-on lab.

 ## Exercise 2: Create and deploy a custom Deep Learning Model using Keras